nataliemcheng/flood-prediction/README.md

 - Fine-tune the Logistic Regression model
 - Generate evaluation metrics and visualizations.

+Then either use one of the following commands "make convert" or "make convert-pdf" in order exporting the notebook as an HTML or PDF file

 4. Dependencies: The main libraries used in the project are listed in the requirements.txt file.
 To install them manually, run:

  pip install -r requirements.txt